ivan-company/sa-assistant/README.md

 - Open your Claude Desktop client
 - Go to Settings -> Developer -> Edit Config
-- Add the content of the file inside this project's `integrations/claude.json` in the Claude config file
+- Add the content of the file inside this project's `integrations/claude.json` in the config file
 - Restart the client

-# sa-assistant
+## Cursor integration

+- Open the MCP settings (cmd+shift+P and search for "MCP")
+- edit the configuration file
+- Add the content of the file inside this project's `integrations/claude.json` in the config file